envirodatascience/final-project-wildfire/README.md

 Within this Repository, we have multiple files:

+README: This document containing overall project scope and instructions

 Final Consolidated Code: This Colab document contains our consolidated, detailed code for undertaking analysis.

 cb_2018_us_state_500k.zip: State boundaries